Hashtag United F.C.: History

 In early 2018 Chelsea captain and Spanish international César Azpilicueta invested in the club and became a co-owner.
 Ahead of the 2018–19 season, the club joined the English football league system, initially being placed in Division One of the Spartan South Midlands League, before being moved to the Eastern Counties League after appealing that it was more suited to their Essex roots.
 After joining the pyramid, Carmichael-Brown stepped down as manager and was replaced by former East Thurrock United assistant manager Jay Devereux.
 Their first competitive match was a 3–2 away loss to Little Oakley on 4 August 2018.
 The club's first league season saw them reach the semi-finals of Division One Knock-Out Cup.
 They went on to win the Division One South title, earning promotion to the Essex Senior League.
 The 2019–20 season was abandoned due to the COVID-19 pandemic with the club second in the league, a point behind league leaders Saffron Walden Town and with three matches in hand.
 After the 2020–21 season was also curtailed due to the pandemic, at which point Hashtag United were top of the league, the club was promoted to the North Division of the Isthmian League based on the points per game accumulated over the two abandoned seasons.
 During their two seasons in the Essex Senior League, the club won 96 points from 38 games.

-In 2022–23 Hashtag won 21 league matches in a row, going on to win the North Division title and earning promotion to the Isthmian League's Premier Division.
+In 2022–23 Hashtag won 21 league matches in a row, going on to win the North Division title and earning promotion to the Premier Division.
+Towards the end of the 2025–26 season the club requested voluntary demotion, with Carmichael-Brown stating that it had become financially "unsustainable" for the club to maintain its seventh-tier status.
+The club subsequently finished third-from-bottom of the Premier Division, resulting in relegation to the North Division.